ralekna/underrated/README.md

 ## Running

-Open terminal/command-prompt/command-line and run `underrated`
+Open terminal/command-prompt/command-line and run `underrated stats` or just `underrated`

+More commands and data to come soon

 You should now see a list of currencies